Hewy History, Family Crest & Coats of Arms

 Another 43 words (3 lines of text) are included under the topic Early Hewy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hewy family to the New World and Oceana
+Migration of the Hewy family

 Death and immigration greatly reduced Ireland's population in the 19th century.
 For the native Irish people poverty, hunger, and racial prejudice was common.
 Therefore, thousands left their homeland to seek opportunity in North America.
 Those who survived the journey and the quarantine camps to which they arrived, were instrumental towards building the strong developing nations of the United States and the future Canada.
 By far, the largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 These were employed as construction or factory workers.
 An examination of passenger and immigration lists has shown early immigrants bearing the name Hewy: James Hoey who settled in Charles Town [Charleston], South Carolina in 1772; followed by William Hoey in 1803; Charles, Dennis, John, Michael, Thomas and William Hoey, all settled in Philadelphia, Pennsylvania between 1840 and 1877.